Create a new annotation

 ```

-4. **Upload existing data** to auto-populate tasks [Learn more](/quickstart)
+5. **Upload existing data** to auto-generate test cases and evaluations [Learn more](/quickstart)

 > Prefer pure HTTP?
 All endpoints are [documented here](/api-reference).